 - 1. Disconnect the battery cables as instructed.
 See WARNING "To avoid unintentionally starting..." in General Warning, Section 10, Page 10-1. - 2.
-Using two wrenches to prevent post from turning, disconnect wires from the motor F1 and F2 terminals.
-Using a multimeter set to 200 ohms, place the red (+) probe on the F1 terminal and the black (-) probe on the F2 terminal.
+Disconnect wires from the motor F1 and F2 terminals using two wrenches to prevent post from turning.
+Set a multimeter set to 200 ohms and place the red (+) probe on the F1 terminal and the black (-) probe on the F2 terminal.
 The multimeter should indicate continuity.
 If the reading is incorrect, a possible open field coil or bad connections at the terminals may be the cause.
 The motor will need to be removed from the vehicle and repaired by a qualified technician.
 See Motor Removal on page 16-3.
-MOTOR